Three Spanish Caminos

 At present, this page is just a collection of notes!

-I hiked a total of 405 kms.
-All of the Camino San Salvador, all but two stages of the Camino Primitivo, (including the last 100kms from Lugo), and the last 15kms of the Camino Finisterre.
+In September and October 2024, I hiked a total of 405 km on three Spanish Camino routes.
+I hiked all of the Camino San Salvador, all but two stages of the Camino Primitivo (including the last 100 km from Lugo) and the last 15 km of the Camino Finisterre.
 Also did about 5kms of the Lighthouse Route.

-SAN SALVADOR Bus from Madrid Airport to Leon, one night in Leon
+Day 0 Bus from Madrid Airport to Leon, night in Leon

 LEON Hostal Bayon.
-One star hotel in main shopping area of Leon.
-Very pleasant and convenient, recommended.
+One-star hotel in the main shopping area of Leon.
+It is very pleasant and convenient, Recommended.

 Nice hotel up 2 flights of stairs.left 8:15.
 Got lost so stopped for coffee.
 Found river path.
 Joined road to go to Central Bar.Nice. walk thru woods on dirt road.
 Some views to L and ahead.
 Sunny.
 Long paved I dustrial section near La Robla.
 Stayed in alburgue.
 More trout for dinner!